verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 #### a.
 CodeOcean

 We recommend using the CodeOcean capsule described shortly, which will avoid you having to install anything.
-The configured CodeOcean capsule has Ubuntu 20.04 and Matlab 2022b (Update 2), executed inside a Docker containerized environment.
+The configured CodeOcean capsule has Ubuntu 20.04 and Matlab 2022b, executed inside a Docker containerized environment.
 The underlying hardware is shared cloud infrastructure, specifically an AWS r5d.4xlarge (16-core, 120GB RAM, see: https://help.codeocean.com/en/articles/1120508-what-machine-will-my-code-run-on).

 As CodeOcean is shared infrastructure, exact runtimes are not expected to be reproducible due to varying compute load.
 We provide scripts that automatically generate results like those presented in the paper, but that may differ in magnitude.
 Additionally, as some results take significant runtime (order of a day of runtime), we have configured the set up to produce a subset of the results that execute more quickly.